Dreyfus affair: Legal rehabilitation

 The elections of 1902 saw the victory of the left.
 Jean Jaurès was re-elected and he revived the affair on 7 April 1903 while France thought the affair buried forever.
 In a speech Jaurès evoked the long list of falsehoods peppering the Dreyfus case, and placed particular emphasis on two things.
 First, the letter of resignation from Pellieux, which was worded in very harsh terms.
 Legally, it formed an admission of the collusion of the General Staff:

 [It] dupes people without honour [and] can no longer rely on the trust of subordinates, without which command is impossible.
 For my side I can not trust any of my chiefs who have been working on falsehoods, I ask for my retirement.

-In addition, the note allegedly annotated (by Kaiser Wilhelm II), which General Mercier had alluded to at the Rennes trial, which is reported by the press to have influenced the judges of the Military Court.
+In addition, the note was allegedly annotated (by Kaiser Wilhelm II), which General Mercier had alluded to at the Rennes trial, which was reported by the press to have influenced the judges of the Military Court.

 Given these developments, General Louis André, the new Minister of War, led an investigation at the instigation of Émile Combes and assisted by judges.
 The investigation was conducted by Captain Antoine Louis Targe, aide to the minister.
 During searches of the Statistics Section he discovered numerous documents, most of which were obviously fabricated.
 In November 1903 a report was submitted to the Minister of Justice by the Minister of War.
 This was in compliance with the regulations since the Minister found an error committed by the Military Court.
 This was the beginning of a new review led by lawyer Ludovic Trarieux, the founder of the League of Human Rights, with a thorough investigation to run over two years.
 The years 1904 and 1905 were devoted to different legal phases before the Court of Cassation.
 The court identified three events (grounds) for review, the demonstration of the falsification of the Panizzardi telegram, demonstration of a date change on a document in the 1894 trial (April 1895 changed to April 1894) and demonstration of the fact that Dreyfus had not removed the minutes related to heavy artillery in the army.